Bronze Age Shipwrecks in the Mediterranean Sea

 This was also the area that contained almost all of the personal objects: two polished stone mace-heads, one with a metal lining in its perforation and the other with a collar carved around the perforation on one side.
 It is interesting to note that similar perforated stone hammers were sometimes used for metal working in the Bronze Age.
 There were also pieces of crystal, and a pottery lamp.

 Amongst these personal items were three complete scarabs, one fragment of a scarab, and a scarab-shaped plaque which was inscribed on both faces.
-The latter had a length of 8 cms and depicted the god Re with falcon's head and a human's body, the left arm of which terminates in an uraeus-serpent and can be dated with almost complete certainty to the Ramessid Egyptian Dynasty (1292 – 1189 BC); the greater number of those scarabs with parallel motifs and iconography seem to come from Levantine sites.
+The latter had a length of 8 cms and depicted the god Re with falcon's head and a human's body, the left arm of which terminates in an uraeus-serpent and can be dated with almost complete certainty to the Ramessid Egyptian Dynasty (1292 to 1189 BC); the greater number of those scarabs with parallel motifs and iconography seem to come from Levantine sites.

-A merchant must have weights, and 48 of these were found in the “captain’s quarters”, forming three sets.
+A merchant must have weights, and 48 of these were found in the 'captain's quarters', forming three sets.
 Those of the ovoidal, or sphenoidal, class are approximate multiples of nine and a fraction gram and the smallest of these, marked with a unit sign on its top, is exactly 9.3 grams, an Egyptian qedet.
 This is a standard also used in Cyprus and Syria.
 Other weights were cylindrical and domed, but their standards have not yet been determined.
 Most were made of hematite.

 Probably from the same area, was a finely carved cylinder seal, showing two worshippers facing a deity wearing the atef crown.
 It seems to have been made in North Syria sometime during the 18th or 17h century BC.
 That it was still in use some centuries later is not unusual.